News Values in Journalism Definition Types and Examples

 News Values in Journalism- 12 News Values in Journalism Definition & Example.
 12 Elements of Newsworthiness.

-Proximity refers to the area of the event where the incident takes place.
+Proximity refers to the area around the event where the incident occurs.
 It also indicates the location of the news event.
 Proximity is one of the significant news values in journalism.
-The news event's proximity or location affects the news's value.
+The proximity or location of a news event affects its value.
 The closer the place is, the more interested you are in reading the information.
-The readers feel more excited to read the news story if it occurs near them.
+Readers are more excited to read a news story if it occurs near them.
 So, proximity positively affects newsworthiness; hence, it is a significant element.

 Proximity News Example